 How do I get my drivers license if I'm over 18 and under 25 years old?

 All new drivers over 18 and under 25 years of age who plan to earn a Texas drivers license need to take a 6-hour Texas drivers education course.

 With DriversEd.com, you can take your Texas drivers education course all online and receive an official Certificate of Completion.
 DriversEd.com is an online provider of the required 6-hour Texas drivers education course.

 All students must verify their identity for this course, according to Texas law, and DriversEd.com has designed our course procedure to make your experience as easy as possible.

-To comply with Texas state requirements, you will have to confirm your identity with a voice verification test in order to take this course.
-Once you are registered in this course, you will be prompted to make a voice recording by telephone.
-During the course, you will be prompted several times to stop and call a voice verification number.
+To comply with Texas state requirements, you will be asked personal validation questions throughout the course.
 Before you take your final exam, you'll also have to answer a few third-party validation questions online to verify your identity.
 This is to make sure that the right person is taking the course.

 With DriversEd.com, you don't have to make any trips—you can do everything online!
 Most other Texas courses require you to take the final test at a notary public or some other location.
 With DriversEd.com, you can finish the entire course at home, even the final exam!